Architecture is a science of buildings.

 Samyang 12mm F2.0: (best prime lens for architectural photography)

-In every niche of photography, the selection of lenses is the essential part.
+In every photography niche, the selection of lenses is the essential part.

 The lens choice also depends on the person, as I like a prime lens for architectural photography.